Denis Wosik

-Denis Wosik (born 23 November 1996) is a German-Polish kickboxer.
-He is the current Wu Lin Feng -63 kg World Champion.
+Denis Wosik (born 23 November 1996) is a German-Polish kickboxer, who currently competes in Glory.
+He is a former Wu Lin Feng -63 kg World Champion.

 As of November 2021 Combat Press ranked him as the #6 super bantamweight kickboxer in the world.

 Kickboxing career

 Wu Lin Feng

 Wosik made his professional debut in May 2014, against Omid Rezaid at Storm Fighting Championship.
 He won his debut by decision.
 After losing his next fight to Kevin Burmester, he went on a three fight winning streak, which earned him the chance to fight Johann Dederer for the Wu Lin Feng German -66 kg title.
 The fight went into an extra round, after which Dederer won a decision.

 In March 2016, Wosik fought and beat Mohamed Lazrak for the International WFMC K-1 rules title.

 Wosik lost his next fight against Marcin Kret at HFO 2: Kunlun Eliminations by unanimous decision.

 Dennis Wosik entered the 2019 Wu Lin Feng 63 kg World tournament.
 He defeated Zhu Shuai by decision in the quarterfinals, Jin Ying by decision in the semifinals, and won the tournament with a decision win against Fang Feida in the finals.
 He defended his title for the first time in January 2020, when he won the rematch with Fang Feida by decision.